TeamCCEP/teamccep.github.io/_pages/WebexAPIFromWxCC.md

 1. Go to Control Hub [https://admin.webex.com/](https://admin.webex.com/)
 2. Select Apps > Service Apps > Scroll the list and find "Lazer Face" or whatever you called yours
-   * **TIP:** The search is by ID and not name, so if you search for "Lazer" and see nothing, that's why
+   * **TIP:** The search is by ID and not name, so if you search for "Taser" and see nothing, that's why
 3. After selecting the Service App, flip on the Authorize togggle

 ## Grab an Access Token and Refresh Token